jmarrama/blogSource/content/post/regular_route_fairview.md

 we didn't waste any time taking off to go climb somewhere else.

 Our first objective was West Crack on Daff dome, which is a classic 5.8 route that ascends a splitter crack up the side of the dome over 4 pitches.
-We made quick work of it, and afterwards wanted something a little more substantial.
+After the first pitch it was clear Jack was a great partner.
+We worked very well together, climbed around the same level (Jack was clearly the superior climber), and were both stoked to climb all day.
+We made quick work of West Crack, and afterwards wanted something a little more substantial.
 Staring us in the face was Fairview dome, and what better route to attempt than the most famous one leading directly up its prow?
 When I mentioned that the regular route was in the [famous list of 50 classic climbs](https://en.wikipedia.org/wiki/Fifty_Classic_Climbs_of_North_America), Jack got especially psyched to give it a go.
 It was 1pm, there were no clouds